c7harry/TaskPilot/README.md

 ### 🔍 Filtering & Search
 - Filter tasks by priority.
-- (Optional: Add a search bar for real-time text filtering.)

 ### ✅ Complete & Restore Tasks
 - Mark tasks as complete with a single click.